 Also Read: RK UNIVERSITY | LIFE @RKU – 1st Review

-The history of Rajkot is about nearly 400 years old.
+The history of The city of colors is about nearly 400 years old.
 Rajkot has been under different rulers since.
 Rajkot was the capital of Saurashtra state from 15 April 1948 to 31 October 1956 before merging in Bombay State on 1 November 1956.
 Rajkot was merged into Gujarat State from Bombay state on 1 May 1960.

-The population of Rajkot is now estimated at about 1,933,522 as of 2021.
+The population of the city is now estimated at about 1,933,522 as of 2021.
 These estimates represent the Urban agglomeration of Rajkot city, which typically includes Rajkot city’s population in addition to adjacent suburban areas.

 Most of the festivals are celebrated among some of them are Janmashtami, Diwali, Navratri, Uttarayan (Makar Sankranti), Eid, and so on.